We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Located quite close to the southern tip of the peninsula, Sharm El Sheikh is the most popular dive destination in the Red Sea and is the departure port for many liveaboard safaris around the peninsula and the northern Red Sea, as well as for diving day trips from the local holiday resorts.
 The local sites are often used for student training and for introduction dives.
 However, you don't need to travel far before you reach the exciting stuff.

-It should not be forgotten too that Sharm El Sheikh isn't so far from the dive sites of northern Hurghada so wrecks such as the Rosalie Moller and the Abu Nuhas family of wrecks are often visited by Sinai liveaboards departing from Sharm.
+It should not be forgotten too that Sharm El Sheikh isn't so far from the dive sites of northern Hurghada, so wrecks such as the Rosalie Moller and the Abu Nuhas family of wrecks are often dived by Sinai liveaboards departing from Sharm.

 This resort town is Egypt's premiere dive destination and offers its tourists everything they could wish for.
 With nightlife, choice restaurants, shopping opportunities and desert safaris, scuba diving in Sharm El Sheikh is convenient, varied and great value for money.